k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

 # Data Catalog Navigation

-Data Catalog's UI enables the users to move through a data model’s graph, move from one level to another and filter specific elements.
+The Data Catalog UI enables users to move through a data model’s graph, from one level to another and to filter specific elements.

 ### How Do I Access the Data Catalog?

 The Data Catalog is accessed from the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).
 Select the **Data Catalog** application from the Web Framework context menu to display the circle representing your project.
-If multiple projects were deployed to the same OrientDB database, all of them will be displayed.
+If multiple projects have been deployed to the same OrientDB database, all projects are displayed.

 <img src="images/33_02_proj.PNG" alt="image" style="zoom:80%;" />

-### Data Catalog's Legend
+### Data Catalog Legend

-Legend is located in the down right corner of the screen and provides a visual description of each graph's component.
+The Legend is displayed on the bottom right corner of the screen and provides a visual description of each graph's components.
 The graph's data types can be split into the following categories:

 <table style="height: 116px; width: 750px;">
 <tbody>